-Most of the jangadas in a village are typically owned by a man, or a family, with access to capital — dinheiro.
+Most of the jangadas in a fishing village are typically owned by a man, or a family, with access to capital — dinheiro.
 In Prainha that man was called O Capitão — the Captain.
 It was a fitting name for a beach boss, though he wasn’t really a captain and he didn’t even fish.
 But he lived off others who did.

 As an owner who didn’t fish, the Captain was entitled to half of everything caught from his jangadas.
 This half-share system (called meiação) has been in place for generations, and it makes it almost impossible for a jangadeiro to improve his condition: How can I earn enough money to buy a jangada when half what I catch goes to the Captain and the other half feeds my family?
-And if I’m lucky enough to have any fish left over, I can only sell them to the Captain, at a steep discount, because he has the only truck to get them to the market.
+And if I’m lucky enough to have fish leftover, I can only sell them to the Captain, at a steep discount, because he has the only truck to get them to the market.

 Like sharecropping, meiação creates a cycle of poverty that isn’t easily broken.
 But Prainha was breaking it.
-With some seed money from a donor, the fishermen started a cooperative and bought their own truck.
+With some seed money from a donor, the fishermen had started a cooperative and had bought their own truck.
 They were now getting paid a fair price for their fish.
-This forced the Capitão to pay more for his.
+This forced the Captain to pay more for his.
 A little competition can be a good thing — help level the playing field, which in this case was a beach.